Historical Chinatowns in Nanaimo: Third and fourth Chinatowns

 The third site opened along Pine Street in 1908.
-It opened on an 8 acre site in the outlying areas of Nanaimo, and was initially purchased by the Lun Yick Company (the name in Chinese means "Together We Prosper").
+It opened on an 8 acre site in the outlying areas of Nanaimo, and was initially purchased by the Lund Yick Land Company (Chinese: 聯益公司, pinyin: Liányì Gōngsī, Cantonese: Lyun-Yik Gung-Si), the name in Chinese means "Together We Prosper").
 Chinatown began declining in the 1920s due to a decline in the coal mining industry.
 A satellite Chinatown opened on MacLeary Street in the 1920s.
 Land Yick began failing.
 Rising China Holding Company (華興實業公司 (Huáxīng Shíyè Gōngsī), Cantonese: Wa-Hing Shat-ip Kung-Sz), an all-Chinese, nonprofit agency, was formed.
 It purchased the Chinatown after receiving 4,000 shares of stock that had been purchased by ethnic Chinese.
 This act prevented remaining Chinese businesses from going into receivership.

 There were 298 Chinese in Nanaimo in 1941.
 On September 30, 1960 the third Chinatown was destroyed by a fire.
 200 persons lost their houses, and most of those affected were senior citizens.